griga23/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers_keyed.customer_id
 WHERE shoe_customers_keyed.customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
 NOTE: Look at the number of rows returned.
-There are no duplicates for each order!
+There are no duplicates!
 This is because we have only one customer record for each customer id.

-Join orders with keyd customer records in time when order was created (Temporal Join with Keyed Table)
+Join orders with keyed customer records at the time when order was created (Temporal Join with Keyed Table)
 ```
 SELECT order_id, shoe_orders.`$rowtime`, first_name, last_name
 FROM shoe_orders